-Radio Frequency Ablation for Thyroid
+RFA / Radio Frequency Ablation for Thyroid

 What is RFA for Thyroid?

-Thyroid Nodule Radio Frequency Ablation (RFA) is a non-surgical procedure that uses an electrode with high frequency alternating current to cause thermal injury (burns) in soft tissue, leading to cell death and shrinking of the affected part.
-This procedure is used to treat benign thyroid nodules that cause pressure or cosmetic problems, autonomously functioning thyroid nodules as an alternative to surgery or radioactive iodine, and small primary thyroid or recurrent thyroid cancers that are not located near critical structures.
+RFA offers an alternative non-surgical treatment for benign nodules that are causing pressure symptoms or cosmetic compromise.
+This procedure may also be used to treat autonomously functioning thyroid nodules as an alternative to surgery or radioactive iodine, and small primary thyroid or recurrent thyroid cancers that are not located near critical structures.

 RFA is a safe and relatively quick treatment option with few side effects, and typically does not require the patient to take thyroid replacement medication as a result of the procedure.